kriskowal/kriskowal.com/content/bbbb/bbbb.md

 It also suggests that X is a <strong>quadrathorpe</strong>.
 V is arguably a <strong>bithorpe</strong> and I an <strong>unthorpe</strong>, but I will concede that this is a stretch.
-It can be much more convincingly argued that - is a bithorpe, ⨉ is a quadrathorpe, and asterisk * is a hexathorpe.
+It can be much more convincingly argued that - is a bithorpe, × is a quadrathorpe, and asterisk * might either be a pentathorpe or hexathorpe depending on your life choices.
 A simple thorpe is a thing of myth and legend.

 Regardless, it follows that Binary Roman numerals represent a four-bit binary